Forgiveness: Myths and Process

 Forgive and forget:

 - We are creatures with a memory.
 The truth is we can't forget.
-Many of us can remember hurts that occurred five,
+Many of us can remember hurts that occurred

 - Forgetting the issues we face does not resolve anything.
-While resolution with our offender may not always
+While, resolution with our offender may not always

 be possible, ignoring the issues we face doesn't even allow for resolution within ourselves.
-It is just an attempt
+It is just an

-about our offender.
+done, truth about ourselves, and truth about our offender.

 If we forgive, then we'll just be hurt again.

 - As we have just said, ignoring the issues we face is dangerous.
 Forgiveness does not mean setting aside good

 - Persons who have been abused must forgive, but they are not required to put themselves in danger.